Changissnz/nu_merchant_principal/README.md

 constant; an argument for the opposite as the pre-dominant form of this information's distribution is actually more convincing, given practices historical to present.

+The classic concept of the weighting scheme was put forth in the second part of Shifty and Shifting Alliances.
+The concept, with its many insufficiencies, does still discriminately serves the purposes of its proponents and opponents, alike.
+The constant is a localizable categorization of a matter's monoticity.